TL;DR

 The task

 A recruiter asks for your salary range, usually before they have told you the level, the band, or the role’s responsibilities.
 You want to answer in a way that anchors high without being absurd, leaves negotiation room, and does not commit you before you have the full picture.
-Most candidates fail by either naming a number too early or being so evasive they trigger suspicion.
-The job is three drafted scripts you can pick from based on the recruiter’s posture.
+Most candidates fail one of two ways: they name a number too early (and get pinned to it), or they get so evasive they read as difficult.
+The fix is not improvisation under pressure.
+It is three drafted scripts you rehearse out loud and pick from based on the recruiter’s posture.

 What to feed the AI

-- Market data with sources (Levels, Glassdoor, friend reports)
+- Market data with sources (Levels.fyi, Glassdoor, friend reports) and the 75th-percentile figure

 - The recruiter’s posture (warm and chatty, cold and process-driven)